ritterbush/turing-machine-programs/README.md

 ...000111011000...\
 ........^.....................

-Means that the function implemented by Turing program has the input arguments 3, 2.
+Means that the function implemented by the Turing program has the input arguments 3, 2.
 If the Turing program is one that implements multiplication, then the cart must halt at the first block of the result which would be 6, or:

 ...000111111000...\
-........^....................
+..........^..................

 What about a 0 argument?
 For this, use strings of no-symbols (or '0's) relative to the cart's postion: